 The only bad thing about it is that it’s more than 400 feet from home plate, but balls DO land there.
 Also, just so you know, you can’t get into that section without a ticket for it, even during BP.

 Look at all this weird platform-y space at the front of the section:

 That’s concrete, so I assume that when balls land there, they bounce pretty far — perhaps all the way over the netting and into the bullpen.
 I don’t know because the STUPID GAME THE NIGHT BEFORE HAD LASTED 16 INNINGS AND NOW THERE WAS NO BATTING PRACTICE.

 Back in the regular seats in right field, I ran into a guy named Nikhil who’d brought his copy of my latest book, The Baseball:

 I signed it for him, and we chatted a bit, and then I headed back to my section in right-center.
-I had figured it would be great for batting practice with all the lefties on the Yankees’ roster, and it seemed like a good spot to hang out during the game, so I’d bought a pair of tickets there, including one for Brandon.
+I had figured it would be great for batting practice with all the lefties on the Yankees’ roster, and it seemed like a good spot to hang out during the game, so I’d bought tickets there.